official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 in public.
 It would be fruitless to challenge a fixed … policy that had bipartisan support in the US.
 It was hard to see how Saddam could be de-fanged without

-247 Minute McDonald to [SIS10], 12 April 2002, ‘[Name of Operation]’.
+[^247]: Minute McDonald to [SIS10], 12 April 2002, ‘[Name of Operation]’.
-248 Meyer C. DC Confidential: The Controversial Memoirs of Britain’s Ambassador to the U.S. at the Time of 9/11 and the Run-up to the Iraq War.
-Phoenix, 2006.
+[^248]: Meyer C. DC Confidential: The Controversial Memoirs of Britain’s Ambassador to the U.S. at the Time

 510

-The Report of the Iraq Inquirybeing removed from power.
+being removed from power.
 Blair was also wedded to the proposition that, to have influence in Washington, it was necessary to hug the Americans close …”

 675. Sir Christopher wrote that “Support for regime change caused deep concern inside